 ENAV20-13.11 On Racons in Busy Harbors

-ENAV21-13.10 Singapore eeRadar and eRacon Sea Trials August 2017
+ENAV21-13.10 Singapore eRadar and eRacon Sea Trials August 2017

-Other IALA documents?
+IALA R1017 Resilient Position, Navigation and Timing (PNT)

+IALA R-101 Marine Radar Beacons (Racons)

+IALA G1010 Racon Range Performance

+IALA e-NAV-146 Strategy for Maintaining Racon Service Capability

+ENAV17-13.16 Singapore eRadar/ eRacon Trials\

+ENAV18-6.9 Trial results of Radar Positioning in Singapore for resilient positioning

+ENAV19-13.12 Singapore eRadar and eRacon Sea Trials October 2015

+IALA R-129 GNSS Vulnerability and Mitigation Measures

 ERPS SIGNAL SPECIFICATION

 This annex describes the ad-hoc IALA/Furuno/Tideland ERPS Packet Format Revision 2.0.
 It is recognised that the format chosen for work done to date may not be ideal or optimal.
 The format was chosen because it was easy to do given the constraint of working with an existing commercial racon.
 It is expected that ERPS will be used in the 9.4 GHz (X-Band) maritime radar band.
+To date, sea trials have included a pulse-type radar.
+Other approaches utilising swept frequency capabilities for pulse compression (is this aka FMCW?) are also being tested by eRacon and eRadar manufacturers.

 Data Format Description